jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Web%20Scraper%20Images/data%20table%20find%20ID.JPG)

-We are searching the entire HTML doument for the table ID but we will add **tr** to return each element within the table.
+We are searching the entire HTML document for the table ID but we will add **tr** to return each element within the table.

  ```
 table# main_table_countries_today tr